 I started looking for a new spiritual community to hang around with (or a “tribe” to use a chic word).
-I found that Progressive Christians can be a good general community to be with after deciding to consciously distance one’s self from mainline, or fundamental forms of Christianity.
+I found that progressive Christians can be a good general community to be with after deciding to consciously distance one’s self from mainline, or fundamental forms of Christianity.
 I found that many of the folks who identified with the progressive label seemed to range from thinking slightly more outside the box, all the way to calling themselves atheists (the non-militant type, that is) or even Buddhists – or Jews!
-I quickly came to understand that what defines a “Progressive Christan” can really mean anything other than a fundamentalist / conservative-evangelical Christian, and it has been a label that has been evolving since the turn of the 19th century.
-Generally speaking, a couple common denominators of Progressive Christianity seem to be (a) some level of background or identification with Christianity or Jesus, either currently or in the past, and (b) a general openness and appreciation for the potential in Christianity and / or Jesus.
+I quickly came to understand that what defines a progressive Christian can really mean anything other than a fundamentalist / conservative-evangelical Christian, and it has been a label that has been evolving since the turn of the 19th century.
+Generally speaking, a couple common denominators of progressive Christianity seem to be (a) some level of background or identification with Christianity or Jesus, either currently or in the past, and (b) a general openness and appreciation for the potential in Christianity or following Jesus or the concept of the Christ.

 But I’ve also come to find that the Progressive Christianity label carries some misunderstood stigma.